Mina-Massoud/next-ui-full-calendar/README.md

+🚧 **Beta Version** 🚧

+This package is currently in **beta** and may contain bugs or incomplete features.
+Please use it with caution and feel free to contribute or report any issues.

 # Scheduler Library for React

-Welcome to the **Scheduler Library**!
+Welcome to the **Mina Calendar**!
 This React-based scheduling library helps you manage events across daily, weekly, and monthly views with customizable modals and smooth animations.

 ## Table of Contents
 - [Features](#features)